kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 rule remains simple: keep database transactions as small as correctness allows.

-## The Return of JDBC Is Really the Return of Straight-Line Code
+## The Return of JDBC Is Really the Return of Straight-Line Code { #return-of-jdbc }

 The point is not nostalgia for JDBC.
 Nobody wants thousands of hand-written result-set loops.